 element in the Beacon or DMG Beacon.
 Upon receiving a Beacon or DMG Beacon frame, a non-AP and non-PCP STA processes the Service Hash and Service Hint elements to verify if there are any potential matching services.
 Figure W-1 and Figure W-2 show two cases where there is a matching service hint.

-If the probability of false positives as indicated in the False Positive Probability Range field of the Service Hint element is considered relatively high by the non-AP and non-PCP STA (see Figure W-1) the non-AP and non-PCP STA can send a Service Hash Request ANQP-elementto confirm if a service is reachable through the AP or PCP.
+If the probability of false positives as indicated in the False Positive Probability Range field of the Service Hint element is considered relatively high by the non-AP and non-PCP STA (see Figure W-1) the non-AP and non-PCP STA can send a Service Information Request Hash Request ANQP-element containing Service Information Request Attribute subfield to confirm if a service is reachable through the AP or PCP.

-The SIR then responds through an AP or PCP, with a Service Hash Response ANQP-element with Service Information Response Tuple subfields that contain the corresponding Service Name and Instance Name subfields.
+The SIR then responds through an AP or PCP, with a Service Information Response Hash Response ANQP-element with Service Information Response Tuple subfield that containing the corresponding Service Name and Service Information Response Attribute subfield.
+Instance Name subfields.

 The non-AP and non-PCP STA can then send a Service Information Request ANQP-element containing the Service Name, Instance Name and specific Service Information Query to an AP or PCP to obtain more information about the service from the SIR.
 The SIR responds to the request through an AP or PCP, with the ANQP response with Service Information Response ANQP-element containing the Service Name, Instance Name and specific Service Information Query Response fields.

 Following these service information exchanges, the non-AP and non-PCP STA might associate to the AP or PCP.

-Figure W-1—Example of a frame exchange for background search with high probability of false positive
+Figure W-1—Example of a frame exchange for background search with Service Hint matching high probability of false positive

-If the probability of false positive as indicated in False Positive Probability Range field of the Service Hint element is considered relatively low by the non-AP and non-PCP STA (see Figure W-2), the non-AP and non-PCP STA can send a Service Information Query Request ANQP-element containing a service name and a specific service information query request to obtain more information about the service from the SIR.
+If the probability of false positive as indicated in False Positive Probability Range field of the Service Hint element is considered relatively low by the non-AP and non-PCP STA (see Figure W-2), the non-AP and non-PCP STA may choose to associate with the AP or PCP.
+The non-AP and non-PCP STA may choose to send a Service Information Request ANQP-element containing Service Information Request Attribute subfield to confirm if a service is reachable through the AP or PCP as shown in Figure W-1. can send a Service Information Query Request ANQP-element containing a service name and a specific service information query request to obtain more information about the service from the SIR.

 The SIR responds to the ANQP request through the AP or PCP with a Service Information Response ANQP- element containing the service name and instance name.
 Following these service message exchanges the non-AP and non-AP STA can make an informed decision about choosing to associate with the AP or PCP.